NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - h-ft^2-R/Btu
      -
      - Nominal R-value for the rim joist continuous interior insulation that runs parallel to floor joists.
 Only applies to basements/crawlspaces.
+   * - ``rim_joist_assembly_interior_r``
+     - h-ft^2-R/Btu
+     -
+     - Assembly R-value for the rim joist assembly interior insulation that runs perpendicular to floor joists.
+Only applies to basements/crawlspaces.

 .. _insulation_roof: